Multi-core CPU handling FAQ

-In Live 10 multi-core support is enabled by default and can’t be disabled.
+A multi-core processor is the minimum requirement to run Live 10, therefore it is always active by default.
 Live 9 can run on single core computers, but performance will be limited.
 In Live 9’s Preferences you can enable or disable multi-core support on the CPU tab.

 What is a thread?